dominictayloruk/multi-tenant-starter-template/README.md

-# Next.js Multi-tenant Starter Template
+# Next.js Multi-tenant Dashboard

-A minimalistic multi-tenant Next.js starter template with minimal setup and a modular design.
+A minimalistic multi-tenant Next.js dashboard with minimal setup and a modular design.
 Bring your own backend and database.

 [Demo](https://stack-template.vercel.app/)